jvdspeare/megaLib/README.md

 # megaLib
-megaLib is a Python library for the [Megaport API](https://dev.megaport.com/).
+megaLib is a Python library for the [Megaport RESTful API](https://dev.megaport.com/).

 [Megaport](https://www.megaport.com/) operates a global, Software Defined Network which enables their customers to manage their connectivity in close to real time.